 …. about cables and other audiophile treatments

-…. about Single-Ended Triode (SET) amplifier design
+…. about Single-Ended (SE) amplifier design

 The compromises were lower power and higher distortion in the output.
-For the low-cost AM radios and low-end record players they were typically used in, this hardly mattered: the source signal was decidedly low-fi to begin with.
+For the low-cost AM radios and low-end record players of the time, this hardly mattered: the source signal was decidedly low-fi to begin with.